factors¶

 Parameters¶

-train_months : int Length of the training window in months.
-Default: 36. val_months : int Length of the validation window in months.
-Default: 12. step_months : int Number of months to roll forward between folds.
+train_periods : int Length of the training window in index periods.
+Default: 36. val_periods : int Length of the validation window in index periods.
+Default: 12. step_periods : int Number of index periods to roll forward between folds.
 Default: 6.

 FactorOOSResult